 The ultimate goal of total hip replacement is to decrease that hip pain and facilitate better movement of the patient’s body in order to allow them to resume the daily activities they know and enjoy and thus improve their quality of life.

 The total hip replacement operation itself is a surgical procedure whereby both the hip’s ball (femoral head) and socket (acetabulum) are replaced.
 There are varying surgical approaches to this replacement procedure, and each one has its own advantages.
 Likewise, each surgeon has his or her own preferences for the procedure.
 Additionally, there are a range of “hardware” or component parts available to choose from.

 Of the major surgical approaches to total hip replacement, both anterior and posterior approaches yield more similarities than differences.
 Both require anesthesia and blocks, and they both follow the same protocols of intravenous antibiotics, tranexamic fluid and local injections; the same day-of-surgery mobilization; the same prevention against the risk of blood clots in a deep vein (deep vein thrombosis); maintain the same weight-bearing status; pose the same risk of infection; face the same loosening or wear of implants over time; and achieve the same high-percentage results.

 Hip pain treatment options at Tri-City Medical Center

 The orthopedic physicians at Tri-City Medical Center can provide patients with the specific and quality care needed to alleviate hip pain.
 Whether you need a hip replacement, hip arthroscopy, or are experiencing hip dysplasia, see what our doctors can do for you.
-Contact our Orthopaedic & Spine Institute by calling 760-940-3000 today.
+Contact our Orthopedics & Spine by calling 760-940-3000 today.